Jala3400/Logo_to_ASCII/docs/how-it-works.md

 2. **Resize the image**:

-If the dimension has been given in characters, calculate it in pixels.
+If the dimension has been given in characters, calculate its equivalent in pixels.

 Little explanation here, just resize the image.